Tensor networks and graphical calculus for open quantum systems: Transforming between representations

-Though the Kraus and system-environment representations are both non-unique, for a fixed basis for the environment this partial trace decomposition is an injective transformation between the Kraus and Stinespring representations (or equivalently between the Kraus and system-environment representations when the joint unitary is restricted to a fixed initial state of the environment).
-To see let $\{K_\alpha\}$ and $\{J_\alpha\}$ be two Kraus representations constructed from Stinespring representations $A$ and $B$ respectively for a CPTP-map $\2 E\in\Cx{X,Y}$.
-Then we have that
+Though the Kraus and system-environment representations are both non-unique, for a fixed environment basis this partial trace decomposition is an injective transformation between the Kraus and Stinespring representations (or equivalently between the Kraus and system-environment representations when the joint unitary is restricted to a fixed initial state of the environment).
+To see this let $\{K_\alpha\}$ and $\{J_\alpha\}$ be two Kraus representations for a CPTP-map $\2 E\in\Cx{X,Y}$, constructed from Stinespring representations $A$ and $B$ respectively.
+We have that

 Since the Stinespring operators satisfy $A=U\ket{v_0}$ and $B=V\ket{v_0}$ for some joint unitaries $U$ and $V$, we must have that $U_0=V_0$ where $U_0$ and $V_0$ are the joint unitaries restricted to the subspace of the environment spanned by $\ket{v_0}$.